 CUT to a shot of the Sculpture Garden in the summer season.
 Then CUT to shots of the busy activity close by: The W. Tisbury Market and old Agricultural Center.

-The sculptures are all white and James thought all the green seasonal vegetation would only be a distraction, not to mention taking his version during the busy season in a garden located right off a main road might make it too much of an attraction.
-Burrrrr… the white out of a winter snow he felt would be ideal.
+The sculptures are all white and James thought all the green seasonal vegetation would only be a distraction (just like clothing would be).
+It’s also a seasonally busy attraction off the West Tisbury Road.
+A more tranquil peaceful setting… burrrrr… a white out of a winter snow he felt would be ideal.

-With these conditions in mind this shot had to be taken fast.
-Visiting the garden in the fall with his muse the details were planned.
-When winter brought the snow they set out to the location, along with one assistant to hold a flash that would be remotely triggered to highlight the muse, and another assistant hiding in the background bushes with a coat at the ready to keep the Muse from freezing.
-My most important directorial input in setting up the rest of this whimsical scene was ‘go way around’ so not to trample the fresh foreground snow!
+When winter brought the snow, we set out to the location.
+One assistant for this shoot would hold a flash that would be remotely triggered to highlight the muse.
+Another assistant was hiding in the background bushes with a coat at the ready to keep the Muse from freezing.
+My most important directorial input in setting up the rest of this whimsical scene was ‘go way around!’
+I couldn’t have the fresh blanket of snow trampled on!

 As mentioned at the beginning of this exploration of “photography as art” it begins with a blank black canvas onto which James paints with light.
 If the environment and subject is in the darkness of night, preferably one that is moonless, artificial lighting will be needed to do the painting.